 Roof Inspection Tips for Homeowners

-Spring is a popular time for homeowners to get outdoors and do a roof inspection to determine how well their home’s roof has fared over the winter months.
+Spring is a popular time for homeowners to get outdoors and do a roof inspection to determine how well their home’s roof has fared over the winter months and if they need to do any spring roof maintenance.
 During this time of year, our roofing contractors at Century Home Improvements strongly encourage all homeowners to conduct a basic roof inspection.
 A simple walkaround can go a long way toward ensuring you get the longest life from your roof and can help you correct any small problems before they become big ones.
 Here’s what to look for during your spring roof inspection.

 Outside Roof Inspection